Contemporary New Mexico

 On July 18th we are honored to see Ali Launer bead her natural skulls.
-Born in New Mexico, Launer has been beading since the age of 12.
+Born in New York state, Launer has been beading since the age of 12.
 Her beaded skulls often incorporate leather, snakeskin, semi-precious gemstones, silver and gold.
 Her design work celebrates the connection we have to the magnificent creatures such as bison, blesbok, oryx and other graceful animals.

 On the last weekend of May, on May 25th, Sculpture Month will culminate with the Sculpture and Garden Tour.
 We are proud to present two artists for this exciting event: the dynamic duo of Lorri Acott and Adam Schultz.
 These married sculptors, owners of Dream Big studios in Loveland, CO, will demonstrate the “lost wax” method of bronze casting.
 They have shown their work at CRCA in recent years, and will create an interesting and informative experience while creating large-scale sculpture live in the gallery.